highlight/highlight/blog-content/lw4-d5-grafana-for-highlight.md

 ## Benefits of the Grafana Plugin for Highlight

 1. **Custom Dashboards**: Grafana for Highlight will help you build custom dashboards using metrics recorded by Highlight.
+Extract structured data from all of the products in highlight.

 2. **Comprehensive Support**: The plugin offers full Grafana support for all Highlight resources, including Traces, Logs, Session Replay, and Errors.